 The Wilson, a hotel restaurant with an open, airy, modern design, serves Northeastern coastal cuisine that is focused on seafood, but still provides plenty of veggie options.
 The awesome starters section of the menu is a potpourri of interesting concoctions like smoked carrot hummus and bread, brussels sprout tacos, avocado fries, and fried calamari bao buns.
 For your main, you can’t go wrong with a fried fish sandwich or grilled cheese, a wedge salad if you’re looking for something lighter, or shrimp pad Thai if you’re in a seafood mood.
 If you are on a budget, the Locals’ Lunch gets you a pick of two courses, one starter and one main, for only $22.

 Los Tacos No. 1

-Hidden within the bustling shops of Chelsea Market is Los Tacos No. 1.
+Hidden within the bustling shops of Chelsea Market is a treasure for Mexican food fans, Los Tacos No. 1.
 While you may be skeptical of a taco shop in Chelsea Market (we were), let us tell you that Los Tacos No. 1 could easily give any Tex-Mex restaurant in Houston a run for its money.
 The meats are grilled just long enough to develop a smoky, charred flavor and a line of stone bowls is placed on the counter so you can help yourself to toppings such as lime, pico de gallo, and grilled jalapeños.
 What really puts Los Tacos over the edge, however, is their homemade tortillas, of which you’ll have a choice between flour and corn.
 One bite of these delicious tacos and we’re sure you’ll be hooked.